 We know in our hearts from everyday experience that we thrive when we have healthy relationships with ourselves, other people, community/society and with the rest of nature, there is now mountains of research that backs this up.
 Some people call these types of feelings a sense of connection; connection is at the heart of wellbeing and wellbeing is what allows us to thrive.

 Reason for being

 HumaNature Connect was founded in 2013 in response to the mechanical and siloed way in which our society is addressing the environmental crisis we face.
-Whole conversations and solutions could be crafted in offices in the name of environmental sustainability without even mentioning the word plant or animal or ocean or… any reference to any of the natural world including people, that we are trying to sustain.
-I made it my mission to bring nature back into every day consciousness and in doing so strengthen a sense of belonging and connection to the natural world towards a vision of a flourishing natural world including humans.
+Whole conversations and solutions could be crafted in offices in the name of environmental sustainability without even mentioning the word plant or animal or ocean or any reference to any of the natural world including people, that we are trying to sustain.
+I made it my mission to bring nature back into every day consciousness by working across the environment and wellbeing sectors to ‘pollinate’ each with new ideas about how they could take an integrated approach toward a thriving natural world including humans.

 Informing fields of thought

 The work is informed by many different fields of thought and techniques associated with personal and social transformation including:

 - Social transformation processes -e.g. Utheory (deep listening); future visioning; collective thinking, human centred design